Upload the featured image here!

 The Finance & Accountancy contract market is incredibly buoyant, and with roles ranging from Financial Controller and Finance Manger to Cost Accountant and Auditor it is more varied than ever before.
 This is because organisations are relying more-and-more on interim help to deliver key projects, cover extended periods of leave or to ensure productivity is not lost whilst looking for a permanent member of staff.

-I speak with Finance & Accountancy candidates that are thinking about moving into the contractor market every day.
+We speak with Finance & Accountancy candidates that are thinking about moving into the contractor market every day.
 We have therefore created this guide to relieve some of the concerns we regularly face and help more candidates that may be considering the move.

 What are the main benefits of working as a Finance & Accountancy contractor?

 One of the biggest benefits of being a contractor within the Finance & Accountancy sector is the speed in which candidates can find roles, and the flexibility it offers.
 When interviewing for a permanent position within the sector, candidates can often expect a lengthy process, which can leave job seekers without work for some time.
-Most of my contractors within the sector very rarely have this issue.
+Most contractors within the sector very rarely have this issue.
 Skilled Finance & Accountancy contractors can generally be interviewed, hired and start work within a matter of days, making the transition between jobs quick and relatively easy.
-This makes finding work much easier for contractors in my opinion.
+This makes finding work much easier for contractors in our opinion.
 Candidates in the contract market that have a varied CV with no unexplained gaps are very desirable in the market.
 Moving between roles so quickly also helps candidates stay on top of current trends, giving them knowledge and experiences that other, permanent staff may not have, giving them the upper hand should they decide on pursuing a permanent role again.

 Working as a contractor also gives Finance & Accountancy candidates the chance to work on a huge variety of projects, allowing them to learn and utilise different skills.
 This offers contracting candidates an unrivalled opportunity to develop different niche skillsets, making them even more desirable in the market.
 Finance & Accountancy contractors also have the opportunity to try our different markets and organisations, allowing them to pick and choose the type of work they do, whilst continuing to develop new skills from each assignment they take.